 Care for Canadian hemlock trees can also require regular pruning if you wish to keep the tree a particular size or shape.
 It is not necessary for the trees’ health, however.

-Although these trees are hardy to zone 3, their roots do better with protection against winter chill.
+Although these trees are hardy to zone 3, their roots do better with protection against the winter chill.
 The best care for Canadian hemlock trees includes applying a thick winter mulch.

-If you live in Virginia, Maryland or Pennsylvania, or other areas where infestations of woolly adelgid have been severe, remain vigilant.
+If you live in Virginia, Maryland, or Pennsylvania, or other areas where infestations of woolly adelgid have been severe, remain vigilant.
 These are tiny, sap-sucking insects that can kill Canadian hemlocks.
 Treatment includes pesticides containing imidacloprid or dinotefuran.